 Giving a charitable gift at Christmas is a wonderful thing to do but the choice can be overwhelming!
 It can help to understand how it all works so here’s everything you need to know about Gifts for Good, an initiative from ChildFund Australia that offers a simple way to transform the lives of children in disadvantaged communities around the world.

-Real gifts that change lives
+Real Christmas gifts that change lives

 Gifts for Good are real gifts that are given to children and families to help them on a path to self-sufficiency.
 They are an essential part of ChildFund’s long-term community development programs, providing the key resources needed to get these programs off the ground.
-If you buy three chickens, for example, three chickens will be given to a family in need, along with training on animal husbandry, information about the nutritional benefits of eggs for their children and even small-business skills to help them generate an income.
+If you buy a dozen chickens, for example, twelve chickens will be given to a family in need, along with training on animal husbandry, information about the nutritional benefits of eggs for their children and even small-business skills to help them generate an income.

 In three easy steps you can give special and affordable gifts designed to make a major impact on children living in poverty.
 When you select your Gifts for Good, they are delivered to children or families who really need them and you’ll get a beautiful card so you can share your gift with your friends and loved ones.

-How are gifts selected?
+How are charity gifts selected?

 How are gifts allocated?